ChuyingHe/ChuyingHe.github.io/docs/gsap/index.md

 Callback functions can also be used as part of the configuration, the available callbacks are:

--`onComplete`: invoked when the animation has completed.
+- `onComplete`: invoked when the animation has completed.
--`onStart`: invoked when the animation begins -`onUpdate`: invoked every time the animation updates (on every frame while the animation is active).
+- `onStart`: invoked when the animation begins
+- `onUpdate`: invoked every time the animation updates (on every frame while the animation is active).
--`onRepeat`: invoked each time the animation repeats.
+- `onRepeat`: invoked each time the animation repeats.
--`onReverseComplete`: invoked when the animation has reached its beginning again when reversed.
+- `onReverseComplete`: invoked when the animation has reached its beginning again when reversed.

 Except the `gsap.to()`, there are various other [GSAP Attributes & Methods](https://greensock.com/docs/v3/GSAP).